-Common Table Expression (CTE) in SQL
+Common Table Expression (CTE): SQL WITH Clause Explained

 CTEs show up in 8% of verified DE interview SQL questions overall.
 The rate climbs to 14% once you isolate the senior (L5) and staff (L6) pools, which together account for 804 of the 1,042 rounds in our corpus.
 That's roughly 1 in 7 senior SQL questions expecting a WITH clause somewhere in the answer.